jonathansayer/list_of_english_numbers/README.md

 As a User
 I want to be able to determine the number of words displayed per page.
-So Im not overwhelmed by the results.
+So I'm not overwhelmed by the results.
 ```